Strategic Media Outreach, High-Authority Link Building through PR

 This intent based approach means:

-It’s important to note that these changes to phrase match and BMM don’t impact exact match, broad match, or negative keyword match types.
-Those continue working as before.
+It’s important to note that changes such as the Google Ads broad match modifier deprecation and the phrase match update don’t impact exact match, broad match, or negative keyword match types.
+These continue to work as before.

 As you adjust to working without broad match modifier, watch out for these common mistakes: